cudoventures/cudos-docs/docs/governance/tokenomics.md

 ## Incentivisation

 Second, incentivisation is built in to the tokenomics model to encourage good behaviour.

-**Validator operators** who secure the network by running **Validator nodes** are required to **Self-delegate** a minimum of **2M CUDOS** in return for a share of **Block rewards**.

-Self-delegating ***higher*** amounts of CUDOS tokens has several benefits.

-1. It increases the chances of a Validator node being selected to perform block validation.

-2. It increases the proportion of rewards received in proportion to the overall amount staked on the network.

-3. It increases the chances of token holders choosing to delegate to a Validator node that has more 'skin in the game'.
-A higher self-delegation signifies trust and commitment to the network.
+Validators receive rewards in return for securing the network.
+Token holders can delegate CUDOS tokens to trusted Validators to also share in rewards.

 ### Understanding rewards

-:::success What are Block rewards?
+:::success Block rewards?

 Block rewards are equal to the sum of ***staking rewards*** and ***tx fees*** for a specific block.

 Rewards for a block are only distributed back to Validators and Delegators when the ***next*** block begins.
 :::

-:::success What are Staking rewards?
+:::success Staking rewards?

 Staking rewards are additional rewards provided to Validators during the early and mid-stages of the network to support the growth of the Validator ecosystem.
 They comprise 10% of the total token supply.

 :::

+## Terminology

-:::success What is Bonding?
+### Bonding?

+The top 100 Validators are referred to as **bonded**.

 **Bonding** is the process of locking tokens to the network for a specific period of time.

+### Staking?

+Staking is the process of locking up CUDOS tokens to the Cudos network.

+### Delegating?

+Delegating is the process of locking tokens to one or more Validator nodes.

+Self-delegating is the process of locking tokens to your own Validator node.

+:::info

+NOTE: In practice, these terms are used interchangeably.

 :::

-### Staking rewards

-In order to cultivate and grow the node validators ecosystem during the early and mid-stages of the network, CUDOS will spend 10% of the funds to ensure that all node validators are rewarded for the contributions to the network.
-T

-Staking rewards occur in a **single pool** and are distributed as follows:
+## Validators

+**Validator operators** who secure the network by running **Validator nodes** are required to **Self-delegate** a minimum of **2M CUDOS** in order to make it operational and receive a share of **Block rewards**.
+Validators can then perform a staking transaction to stake their node to the network.
+[Read more](docs/node/run-node/stake-node)

+Self-delegating ***higher*** amounts of CUDOS tokens has several benefits.

+1. It increases the chances of a Validator node being selected to perform block validation.

-1. **Bonded Validators** and **Bonded Delegators** are assigned rewards proportional to the amount they have staked relative to the entire network.
+2. It increases rewards received in proportion to the overall amount staked on the network.

-2. Users who have delegated tokens are required to **actively** claim those rewards by sending appropriate txs to the blockchain.

-3. The **Block proposer** receives a bonus between 3.67% and 5% of the **Total Block Rewards** depending on the number of validators signing that block.

-4. The **Community Pool** receives 20% of rewards to distribute to projects that further the aims of the ecosystem in the form of grants.
+3. It increases the chances of token holders choosing to delegate to a Validator node that has more 'skin in the game'.
+A higher self-delegation signifies trust and commitment to the network.

-### Validator self-delegating
+### Ranking

-A **Validator Operator** must **self-delegate** at least 2M CUDOS to their node in order to make it operational.
-They can increase their chances of attracting delegations from token holders by running a highly reliable node with excellent uptime.
-This in turn increases their chances of being selected to issue a block.

 Validators are ranked according to the amount of tokens that have been delegated to them, including self-delegations.